saschagobel/legislatoR/README.md

 - *IDs*: Wikidata ID, IDs for integration with various political science datsets as well as a range of other IDs such as parliamentary website IDs, Library of Congress or German National Library IDs, Notable Names Database or Project Vote Smart IDs, etc.

-Note that for some legislatures or legislative periods, datasets may only hold data on a subset of observation.
+Note that for some legislatures or legislative periods, datasets may only hold data on a subset of observations.
 In successive versions of legislatoR, we try to fill some of these gaps.

 legislatoR comes as a relational database.
 This means that all datasets can be joined with the Core dataset via one of two keys - the Wikipedia page ID or the Wikidata ID.
 These keys uniquely identify individual politicians.
 The figure below illustrates this structure and some of the package's content.